January 2019 I part one

-Today I am introducing a new series to the Grace Built Blog: The Ins and Outs of Creating a Brand.
-Throughout this four-part series, we will be discussing all of the essential aspects of creating a memorable brand, that works for your audience and drives sales.
-We will walk through a brand evaluation, discuss finding your target audience, learn more about moodboards, color theory, plus typography, and touch on setting brand objectives.
+Today I am introducing a new series to the Grace Built Blog, a brand guide: The Ins and Outs of Creating a Brand.
+Throughout this four-part branding series, we will be discussing all of the essential aspects of creating a memorable brand, that works for your audience and drives sales.
+The guide will walk through a brand evaluation, discuss finding your target audience, learn more about moodboards, color theory, plus typography, and touch on setting brand objectives.

 If that sounds overwhelming, don’t worry!
 We have broken this up into four separate posts, so you have time to consume each post, and work on implementing what you have learned.
 By the end, you should have all the tools you need for creating a brand that stands the test of time.